 20. Emotion and Digital Media: Emotion Regulation in Interactive, On-Demand, and Networked Media

-Nicholas David Bowman, Elizabeth Cohen, and Katrin Döveling
+Nicholas D. Bowman, Elizabeth Cohen, and Katrin Döveling

 Katrin Döveling is Full Professor in Media and Communication at the Department of Social Sciences, University of Applied Sciences Darmstadt.

-Elly A. Konijn is Full Professor in Media Psychology at the Department of Communication Science, VU University Amsterdam.
+Elly A. Konijn is Full Professor in Media Psychology at the Department of Communication Science, Faculty of Social Sciences, VU University Amsterdam.

 "This Handbook, edited and written by leading voices in the field, is an indispensable volume for students and scholars who study the psychology of media and technology.
 Understanding the foundational theories and latest research on media and emotion is essential not only to inform scholarship, but to provide insight to the issues and opportunities media affords every citizen living in this consequential time."

-- Karen Dill-Shackleford, Editor, Psychology of Popular Media and faculty at Fielding Graduate University in Santa Barbara, CA
+Karen Dill-Shackleford, Editor, Psychology of Popular Media and faculty at Fielding Graduate University in Santa Barbara, USA

-- Claes de Vreese, Professor of AI and Democracy, University of Amsterdam, The Netherlands
+Claes de Vreese, University Professor of AI and Democracy, University of Amsterdam, The Netherlands